redpencilio/mu-tunnel/README.md

 *	The tunnel is symmetric: there can be communication in both directions
 *	There are only 2 endpoints on this tunnel
 	For communicating to multiple stacks, use multiple tunnels
-*	No more encapsulation of requests, this tunnel acts more like a HTTP-proxy for the identifier/dispatcher than a forwarder of messages
+*	No more encapsulation of requests, this tunnel acts more like a HTTP-proxy than a forwarder of messages

 ## Config